-Students who conclude a training agreement with a company following an existing employment relationship are remunerated during both traineeships and school attendance with the wage received by the student at the time of the start of the training program.
+Students who conclude a training agreement with a company following an existing employment relationship are remunerated during both traineeships and off-site study programmes with the wage received by the student at the time of the start of the training programme.
 The wage is adjusted during the course of training in accordance with the general rules of the Agreement.
 Students who are covered by an occupational pension at the start of their training continue to be covered by it during their training.